Jacksonville Regional Transportation Center at LaVilla

-The Jacksonville Regional Transportation Center at LaVilla (JRTC) is an intermodal transit station in Jacksonville, Florida.
-It serves the Jacksonville Transportation Authority (JTA) bus system, the First Coast Flyer bus rapid transit (BRT) system, and the Jacksonville Skyway monorail, as well as home to JTA's administrative offices.
+The Jacksonville Regional Transportation Center at LaVilla (JRTC) is an intermodal transit station in downtown Jacksonville, Florida.
+It serves as the largest hub of the Jacksonville Transportation Authority (JTA) bus system and the central hub of JTA's First Coast Flyer bus rapid transit (BRT) network, and houses a station on the Jacksonville Skyway and JTA's administrative offices.

-It is across the street form the Prime F. Osborn III Convention Center and connected to by a pedestrian bridge to the Intercity Bus Terminal which is served by Greyhound Lines, Megabus, and RedCoach.
+It is connected to by a pedestrian bridge to the Intercity Bus Terminal which is served by Greyhound Lines, Megabus, and RedCoach, and is across the street from the Prime F. Osborn III Convention Center.

 History

+Original Skyway station

-LaVilla station was one of the three original Jacksonville Skyway stops that opened with the initial 0.7 mi Phase I-A segment in June 1989.
-It was originally called "Terminal Station" in reference to the Jacksonville Terminal, a former train station that was converted into the Prime F. Osborn III Convention Center in 1986 and renamed "Convention Center" in reference to the Prime F. Osborn III Convention Center.
-Built to provide public transit access to the Convention Center, it is the western terminus of line, which ran east to Jefferson station and Central station.
-All three stations were closed for one year between December 1996 and December 1997, when the Skyway transitioned from Matra to Bombardier Transportation technology.
+The JRTC stands on the former site of Terminal station, the original western terminus of the Jacksonville Skyway, which opened with the initial 0.7 mi Phase I-A segment in June 1989.
+It was named in reference to the Jacksonville Terminal, a former train station that was converted into the Prime F. Osborn III Convention Center in 1986.

+All three existing stations were closed from December 1996 until December 1997, when the Skyway was rebuilt as a monorail.
+Terminal station was renamed Convention Center station in 1999.

-The station has an adjacent park and ride lot.
+The original station was served by an adjacent park and ride lot.

+Reconstruction

 The City of Jacksonville had long planned to incorporate the site into an intermodal transit station, with the return of rail service to the Jacksonville Terminal.
 In May 2017, JTA announced that the station would be closed about two months later for the construction of the Jacksonville Regional Transportation Center (JRTC).

 The station reopened as part of the new Jacksonville Regional Transportation Center on May 4, 2020.

-Future and proposed projects

-First Coast Commuter Rail is a proposed passenger rail system serving Jacksonville and the Northeast Florida region.
-It is currently in the early planning stages.
-Three routes were analyzed in depth: north to Yulee, Florida, southwest to Green Cove Springs, Florida, and southeast to St. Augustine, Florida.

-Brightline is an inter-city passenger rail system between Miami and West Palm Beach with an under-construction extension to Orlando.
-Jacksonville is a likely expansion point for the near future, as the FEC Railway already owns the tracks running there.